f5devcentral/f5-agility-labs-xc/docs/class1/lab7.rst

-Lab 1: Introduction to MCN
+Lab 7: Introduction to MCN
 ==================================

 This lab will make use of F5 Distributed Cloud Simulators to emulate the process of setting up two different sites (one in AWS, one on premises)

 F5 provides "simulations" of its services via "F5 Simulators".
-We will first use the Distributed Cloud Simulator to familiarize you with the environment.
-Later in the lab we will make use of a shared lab environment that will let you interact with a "live" system.
+We will use the Distributed Cloud Simulator to familiarize you with the MCN concept.

 Task 1: Creating a Site
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~